quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 ## parameters_set {#h3-parametersset}
 Importance: Base

-This event contains HTTP/3 and QPACK-level settings, mostly those received from the HTTP/3 SETTINGS frame.
+The `parameters_set` event contains HTTP/3 and QPACK-level settings, mostly those received from the HTTP/3 SETTINGS frame.
 All these parameters are typically set once and never change.
-However, they are typically set at different times during the connection, so there can be several instances of this event with different fields set.
+However, they might be set at different times during the connection, therefore a qlog can have multiple instances of `parameters_set` with different fields set.

 The "owner" field reflects how Settings are exchanged on a connection.
 Sent settings have the value "local" and received settings have the value "received".
-A qlog can have multiple instances of this event.

 As a reminder the CDDL unwrap operator (~), see {{?RFC8610}}), copies the fields from the referenced type (H3Parameters) into the target type directly, extending the